barrientosjesus/fellowship-recorder/README.md

 this is a hobby for me, so it may take me some time to comment.
 If you think you can improve something, feel free to submit a PR.

-I've created a dedicated discord for this project, feel free to join [here](https://discord.gg/SfqzdHrht2).
+I'm using my Fellowsguide discord for support, feel free to join [here](https://discord.gg/SfqzdHrht2).

 # Contributing

-If you're interested in getting involved please drop me a message on discord and I can give you access to our development channel.
-Also see [contributing](https://github.com/fellowsguide/fellowship-recorder/blob/main/docs/CONTRIBUTING.md) docs.
+If you're interested in getting involved please see [contributing](https://github.com/fellowsguide/fellowship-recorder/blob/main/docs/CONTRIBUTING.md) docs.